Codein-Labs/ibexa-seo-toolkit/docs/USAGE.md

 This serves both as default metas and field type metas configuration.

 `title` key serves as en example, and will make title configuration appear in the field definition of the meta field type.

+## Next Features

+* **Links handling**: you'll be able to configure link tags for your website
+* **Hreflang**: the goal is to provide automated hreflang tags according to the languages in which your content is translated.